Darkone83/ModXo-Basic/README.md

 ![alt_text](https://github.com/Darkone83/ModXo-Basic/blob/main/Images/RGB_EXP.png?raw=true)

-To enable the RBG EXP port you will need to manually install a jumper on the lower left pin of the RGB LED to the RBP pad on the carrier board.
-At this time RGP expansion is not currently enabled.
+To enable the RBG EXP port you will need to manually install a jumper on the lower right pin of the RGB LED to the RGB pad on the carrier board.
+At this time RGB expansion is not currently enabled.
 See the example below for connecting the RGB pad

 ![alt_text](https://github.com/Darkone83/ModXo-Basic/blob/main/Images/RGB_EN.png?raw=true)